RomanShtyk/books/chess/The_Amateurs_Mind.md

 * RULE 1 - use your pawns to blast open files, this holds true for closed and open positions
 * RULE 2 - Don't open a file if you think that the opponent will take it away from you.
-* RULE 3 - If the creation of an open file has noth- ing to do with your other positive imbalances, then don't waste your time creating it.
+* RULE 3 - If the creation of an open file has nothing to do with your other positive imbalances, then don't waste your time creating it.
 * RULE 4 - at times you can allow the opponent to dominate the open file, as long as you make sure that no penetration point exists along it